GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 When starting a session, specify premium queue, 10 cores (n), 64 Gb memory, at least 4 hrs.

-For scripts other than A1, a much smaller amount of resources would suffice.
+For scripts other than A1, a much smaller amount of resources would suffice. (e.g. 2 cores, 6 Gb)

 Make a directory for your project and cd into it through terminal.
 Then run the git clone line (shown above) and answer prompts through terminal.